centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-commercial-extensions.md

 #### Bug fixes

 - Fixed an issue that prevented MBI pages from being displayed even when module and license were installed.
-- Fixed an issue where report could not be sent by email with Microsoft Office 365.

 #### Enhancements